marzzzello/ipa-dumper/README.md

 # ipa-dumper

-Automatically install apps on a jailbroken device iOS device and generate decrypted ipa packages
+Automatically install apps on a jailbroken device iOS device and generate decrypted IPAs

 ## Requirements